joemoose/psiops/docs/backup/combat.md

 ### First Round of Combat

 During the **first round of combat**, you each make an **action roll +TACTICS**.
-- If you **succeed**, you act **before** your opponents.
+- If you succeed, you act before your opponents.
-- If you **fail**, you **lose your turn** and do not act during the first round of combat.
+- If you fail, you **lose your turn** and do not act during the first round of combat.

 Circumstances in the story, items, or abilities may negate this initiative requirement.

 ### Subsequent Rounds

-The **opposing side** then takes its turn, ending the first round.
+The opposing side then takes its turn, ending the first round.
 After the opening round, no further initiative rolls are made.
-Combat continues with your team **always acting first**, followed by your opponents, until one side is defeated or flees.
+Combat continues with your team always acting first, followed by your opponents, until one side is defeated or flees.

 ### Order of Actions in a Round

-Each side’s actions happen **simultaneously** in combat.
-You all declare your actions **before** resolving outcomes.
+Each side's actions happen **simultaneously** in combat.
+You all declare your actions before resolving outcomes.

 ## Surprise

 Whether by chance or design, your team or opponents might get the drop on each other.
-If one side surprises the other, the surprised side **can’t act** in the **first round**.
+If one side surprises the other, the surprised side **can't act** in the **first round**.

 ## Combat Rounds